|Survey name||The Labour Force Survey (Household dataset)|

 Estimates produced from a sample survey vary according to the specific characteristics of the respondents that have been sampled.
 Some inferences can be made as to the characteristics of non-respondents and whether non-response has an impact on the quality of the survey results.

-More detail on the quality assurance carried out on the LFS data can be found in Section 6 “How we quality assure the data”.
+More detail on the quality assurance carried out on the LFS data can be found in Section 6: Methods used to produce the families and households data.

 Coherence and comparability